arif2301/gifTastic/README.md

 ## Guide to this project:

 * Step 1: Click on the link - https://arif2301.github.io/gifTastic/ to go to the webpage.
-Then start by searching for a subject
+Then start by searching for a subject and click on the button 'Add!'
 ![](photos/search1.PNG)